-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Prodigy Ventures Inc. as at December 31, 2015, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Prodigy Ventures Inc. as at December 31, 2016 and 2015, and its consolidated financial performance and its consolidated cash flows for the year ended December 31, 2016 and the nine months ended December 31, 2015 in accordance with International Financial Reporting Standards.